ericsink/SQLitePCL.raw/README.md

 the transition to 0.9 should be seamless.

-In other cases, you will need to add one of the SQLitePCL.plugin packages, and perhaps one of the SQLitePCL.native packages, and add a line of code to initialize
+In other cases, you will need to add one of the SQLitePCL.plugin packages, and perhaps one of the SQLitePCL.native packages, and add a line of code to initialize things:
-things:

-    SQLite3Plugin.Init();
+    // for iOS
+    SQLitePCL.raw.SetProvider(new SQLitePCL.SQLite3Provider_internal())

+    // for SQLitePCL.plugin.sqlite3.*
+    SQLitePCL.raw.SetProvider(new SQLitePCL.SQLite3Provider_esqlite3())

+    // for SQLitePCL.plugin.sqlcipher.*
+    SQLitePCL.raw.SetProvider(new SQLitePCL.SQLite3Provider_sqlcipher())

 The SQLitePCL.plugin packages are platform-specific, not PCLs.
 Add the plugin to either your app project or to a platform-specific library.
-The call to SQLite3Plugin.Init() should go somewhere in your app initialization code.
+The above call to SetProvider() should go somewhere in your app initialization code.

 For iOS and Android, the plugin packages are self-contained.
 These plugins